ashwinvaidya17/DMAS2019_B19/README.md

 ### The simulation will run for 100 rounds
 Default command

-   python nplayersimulation.py --troops 16 --battlefields 6 --numberOfPlayers 4 --orderOfAgent 2,2,1,1 --simulation 0
+   python nplayersimulation.py --troops 16 --battlefields 6 --numberOfPlayers 4 --orderOfAgent 2,2,1,1  --strategy 3

    These are compulsory command line arguments